-8. Indirect Costs
+H. Indirect Costs

-The specific indirect cost percentage allowable for a PA or RFA will be stipulated in the PA or RFA but are generally limited to a maximum of 20 percent of allowable Direct Research Funding Costs for non-profit Awardees and 10 percent of allowable Direct Research Funding Costs for for-profit Awardees, exclusive of the costs of Equipment, Tuition and Fees, Research Patient Care Costs, and the total cost of each service contract, Subcontract and Consultant agreement in excess of \$25,000.
+The specific indirect cost percentage allowable for a PA or RFA will be stipulated in the PA or RFA but are generally limited to a maximum of 20 percent of allowable Direct Research Funding Costs for non-profit Awardees and 10 percent of allowable Direct Research Funding Costs for for profit Awardees, exclusive of the costs of Equipment, Tuition and Fees, Research Patient Care Costs, and the total cost of each service contract, Subcontract and Consultant agreement in excess of \$25,000.
+CIRM will not provide indirect costs to for-profit Awardees.

-9. Post-Project Allowable Costs
+I. Post-Project Allowable Costs

-If the Awardee has remaining CIRM funds following the completion of the CIRM-Funded Project or Activity, those funds may be used to either (1) reduce co-funding to an amount no lower than originally required by the Award, or (2) for projects at the Awardee organization that further CIRM's mission, subject to CIRM regulations and audit.
+If the Awardee has remaining CIRM funds following the completion of the CIRM-Funded Project or Activity, those funds may be used to either (1) reduce co-funding to an amount no lower than originally required by the Award; (2) for projects at the Awardee organization that further CIRM's mission, subject to CIRM regulations and audit; or (3) return to CIRM within 30 days of the deadline for submission of the final financial report.
 The Awardee will be required to obtain CIRM's Prior Approval of its intentions for use of the funds and certification that those funds will be appropriately accounted for.

-C. Budgetary Overlap
+J. Budgetary Overlap